wlonk/arcadia/rules/index.md

 > You know that the lover, the lunatic, and the poet are "of imagination all
 > compact." ---Lord Byron, March 25 1816.

-Characters have social roles (which give them role tokens) and desires (which give them passion tokens).
+Characters have a social role (which gives them role tokens) and two desires (which give them passion tokens).

 When you first make characters, there are formal connections defined by your social role and emotional connections defined by your desires.
 Use these to mix